A465 road: Sections 1 to 4

 The A465 between Llandarcy and Hirwaun was initially constructed to dual carriageway standard, and as such will not see a major upgrade.
 Construction work began on section 4 (Tredegar to Dowlais Top) in early spring 2002, and was completed by November 2004.

 Construction of Section 1 (Abergavenny to Gilwern) began in February 2005.
 This was primarily an on-line upgrade of the existing single-carriageway road, and was completed on 22 May 2008.

 The contract for Section 3 (Brynmawr to Tredegar) was awarded to Carillion in March 2010.
 In August 2012, it was announced that approval for the scheme to commence had been given and that construction would commence by the end of 2012.
+This section received £82M support from the European Regional Development Fund.

 Planning for Section 2 (Gilwern to Brynmawr) started in June 2011, with construction beginning in January 2015.
 The project was due to be finished in 2018.
 However, this section saw several delays and cost overruns, and was completed in December 2021.